Crisis-Management/crisis-management-frontend/README.md

-Got it!
-Let's update the README file with the correct directory structure and API endpoints based on the provided link.

----

 # Crisis Management Frontend

 This repository contains the frontend code for the Crisis Management application.
 The project is built using React, TypeScript, and Vite, and it integrates with a NestJS backend and PostgreSQL database.